-SOURCE Potent [al Gas Agency, Potential Supply of Natural Gas in the United States (as of December 31.
-1980) May 1981 and Potential Gas Agency, News Release Feb 26 1983 long-term growth in the "ultimately recoverable" gas resource base and offers some support to the optimistic view that advancing technolog, can overcome at least some of the effects of resource depletion.
-Second, to the extent that other resource assessors may have excluded tight gas from their estimates, it may bring the PGC estimate closer to the "mean" of gas resource estimates in table 6.
+This estimate is highly significant for two reasons.
+First, it demonstrates graphically the longterm growth in the "ultimately recoverable" gas resource base and offers some support to the optimistic view that advancing technology can overcome at least some of the effects of resource depletion, Second, to the extent that other resource assessors may have excluded tight gas from their estimates, it may bring the PGC estimate closer to the "mean" of gas resource estimates in table 6.
 Unfortunately, the definitions of the boundary conditions of most of the assessments in table 6 are not sufficiently clear to ascertain whether tight gas that is recoverable under the PGC boundary conditions were excluded or included.
 A possible exception, however, is the USGS assessment, whose stated boundary conditions appear to be more restrictive than PGC's.
 It is probable that some of the tight gas included in the PGC estimate was not included in the USGS estimate.